cobleg/MachineLearning/gradient descent.md

 # Overview
 [Gradient descent](https://builtin.com/data-science/gradient-descent) is an optimisation algorithm for finding a local minimum of a differentiable, [convex function](https://en.wikipedia.org/wiki/Convex_function).
-Gradient descent is simply used in machine learning to find the values of a function's parameters (coefficients) that minimize a [[loss function]] as far as possible.
+Gradient descent is simply used in machine learning to find the values of a function's parameters (coefficients) that minimize a [[cost function]] as far as possible.

 Note that gradient descent is efficiently implemented as [[batch gradient descent]].